Katie Kitamura: Personal life

+Kitamura is married to author Hari Kunzru; the couple have two children together.

 Awards and recognition

 In 2010, Kitamura's The Longshot was shortlisted for the New York Public Library's Young Lions Fiction Award.
 In 2013, her Gone to the Forest was also shortlisted for the Young Lions Fiction Award.
-In 2021, Kitamura's Intimacies was longlisted for the National Book Award for Fiction.
-In 2025 Kitamura was awarded a Guggenheim Fellowship, and her novel Audition was shortlisted for the 2025 Booker Prize.
+In 2021, Intimacies was longlisted for the National Book Award for Fiction.
+In 2025, Kitamura was awarded a Guggenheim Fellowship.

+Her novel Audition was shortlisted for the 2025 Booker Prize and was a finalist for the 2025 National Book Critics Circle Award.
+It was longlisted for the 2026 Carol Shields Prize for Fiction.
+The novel was a finalist for the 2026 Pulitzer Prize for Fiction.